scrapy-plugins/scrapy-zyte-api/README.rst

 You can see the full list of parameters in the `Zyte Data API Specification
 <https://docs.zyte.com/zyte-api/openapi.html#zyte-openapi-spec>`_.
-"url" parameter is filled automatically from ``request.url``, other parameters should be set explicitly.
+The ``url`` parameter is filled automatically from ``request.url``, other parameters should be set explicitly.

 The raw Zyte Data API response can be accessed via the ``raw_api_response`` attribute of the response object.

-When ``browserHtml``, ``httpResponseBody`` or ``httpResponseHeaders`` Zyte API arguments are used, the response body and headers are set accordingly.
+When you use the Zyte Data API parameters ``browserHtml``, ``httpResponseBody``, or ``httpResponseHeaders``, the response body and headers are set accordingly.

-Note that for Zyte API requests the spider is getting responses of ``ZyteAPIResponse`` and ``ZyteAPITextResponse`` types, which are respectively subclasses of ``scrapy.http.Response`` and ``scrapy.http.TextResponse``.
+Note that, for Zyte Data API requests, the spider gets responses of ``ZyteAPIResponse`` and ``ZyteAPITextResponse`` types, which are respectively subclasses of ``scrapy.http.Response`` and ``scrapy.http.TextResponse``.